kubukoz/blog/mdoc/asking-better-questions.md

 This includes any unused imports or variables, library dependencies, local files, other pieces of your project, and so on.

-Of course, if any of these is essential to reproducing the issue, you can leave them in, but make sure they can be used by anyone anytime.
+Of course, if any of these is vital to reproducing the issue, you can leave them in, but make sure they can be used by anyone anytime.
 Anything else becomes a hindrance, so **stick to the essentials**.

 ## Reproducible